Ready to do some dirty dancing with advanced German?

 Plus, FluentU offers interactive subtitles, in-context word definitions and a fantastic learn mode featuring active learning tools like multimedia flashcards and running vocabulary lists.

 If you’re not using FluentU, you’re not gonna understand every bit of German you encounter.
 That much should already be clear, and it’s totally okay.
 Your mission now is to simply spend time doing the things you want/need to do in German as much as possible with a heavy focus on authentic input.
 The main priority is to get real German words and sentences entering your eyes and ears.
+Check it out with the free trial!

-When you come across words or phrases you don’t know, throw them into Google.
+Outside of FluentU, when you come across words or phrases you don’t know, throw them into Google.
 You’d be surprised how often Germans don’t understand German and need to ask for help on the Internet.
 Reading explanations in German is great practice and really helps to clear the fog around unknown words and phrases, which brings me to my next point: monolingual dictionaries.

 Get a dictionary that Germans use